-Parkinson’s disease is a condition affecting nerve cells in the brain, which then impacts the way a person moves.
-But how is Parkinson’s disease linked to depression?
+Parkinson’s disease is a condition that affects nerve cells in the brain, which then impacts the way a person moves.
+But is there a link with depression?

-A person diagnosed with Parkinson’s disease may have trouble moving.
+Someone with a diagnosis of Parkinson’s disease may have trouble moving.
 Parts of their body may start shaking, their body and muscles may feel stiff, and they may move more slowly than usual.

-Depression is a mood disorder that can affect a person’s ability to carry out daily activities and about 50 percent of people diagnosed with Parkinson’s disease experience depression.
-This is thought to be distinct from feeling sad about their diagnosis.
+Depression is a mood disorder that can affect a person’s ability to carry out daily activities.
+At least 50% of people with Parkinson’s disease have depression at some time during their illness, and around 40% experience anxiety.
+This appears to be distinct from feeling sad about the diagnosis.

-Depression is considered to be a symptom of Parkinson’s disease in the same way as involuntary shaking.
-Both are caused by changes in the brain chemistry.
+Doctors consider depression a symptom of Parkinson’s disease in the same way that involuntary shaking is a symptom.
+Both appear to stem from changes in brain chemistry.

 It found psychological symptoms of the condition might have more of a negative impact on a person’s overall health than physical ones.

-Dopamine helps to regulate the way a person moves.
+In addition, dopamine helps regulate the way a person moves.
 Reduced dopamine leads to the physical symptoms of Parkinson’s disease.

-A person may experience depression before any of the physical symptoms of Parkinson’s disease.
+Depression may appear before the physical symptoms of Parkinson’s disease become noticeable.

-Scientists at The Michael J. Fox Foundation believe that decreased levels of serotonin in the brains of people diagnosed with Parkinson’s disease cause depression.
+Scientists at The Michael J. Fox Foundation believe that decreased serotonin levels in the brains of people with Parkinson’s disease cause depression.
 The research to prove this link is ongoing.

 - moving more slowly than usual

-People diagnosed with Parkinson’s disease may also experience depression and anxiety.
+People with a diagnosis of Parkinson’s disease may also experience depression and anxiety.

 Symptoms of depression include: